There’s nowhere to go but up.

 Most elite mountain runners have traditionally come from trail running backgrounds, but there have also been a number of cross-country skiers, who are accustomed to the altitude and the endurance, and a growing number of track or road athletes, who use it to build strength.

 Morgan Arritola, who was on the 2010 U.S. Olympic ski team, took third at the 2012 mountain running world championships, leading the American women to a gold medal.
-And Max King, a former steeplechaser who won the 2011 mountain running world championships, went on to take 19th and a PR at the Olympic marathon trials.
+And Max King, a former steeplechaser on the track who won the 2011 mountain running world championships, went on to take 19th and a PR at the Olympic marathon trials.
 King has attributed his improvements to mountain running, said Bolt.

 “There’s no downside to uphill mountain racing,” said Bolt, who points out that most coaches send their athletes to run hills anyway in order to build strength and power.